jkomoros/prompt-garden/README.md

 Environment:
 - `store` - The default store ID to use if one is not provided.

+#### retrieve

+Retrieve a value from the long-term key/val store.

+If the value does not exist, will return `false`;

+Unlike `let`, this affects multiple runs.
+See also `store` and `delete`.

+Required parameters:
+- `store` - (optional) The ID of the store to store in.
+If omitted, will use environment.store.
+By convention you should name a store like `komoroske.com:name`, to avoid collisions.
+- `key` - The key to store.

+Environment:
+- `store` - The default store ID to use if one is not provided.

 #### ==

 Returns true if a and b are `==`, false otherwise.